China's Silk Road forum latest effort to boost Xi's stature | New Country 923

-BEIJING (AP) — China will seek to burnish President Xi Jinping’s stature as a world-class statesman at an international gathering centered on his signature foreign policy effort envisioning a future world order in which all roads lead to Beijing.
+BEIJING (AP) — China will seek to burnish President Xi Jinping’s stature as a world-class statesman at an international gathering centered on his signature foreign policy effort that envisions a future world order in which all roads lead to Beijing.

 “Xi is now seen as a world leader with a lot of influence and respect internationally and that will definitely boost his domestic appeal,” said Joseph Cheng, a long-time observer of Chinese politics now retired from the City University of Hong Kong.

 Leaders from 28 countries are set to attend, including Presidents Vladimir Putin of Russia and Rodrigo Duterte of the Philippines.
-The most prominent attendee from the West will be Prime Minister Paolo Gentiloni of Italy.
+The most prominent attendee from the West will be Italian Prime Minister Paolo Gentiloni.

-Other Western nations, including the United States, will be represented by officials of significantly lower standing.
-Washington is sending a delegation led by Eric Branstad, senior White House adviser in the Department of Commerce.
+Other Western nations, including the United States, will be represented by junior officials.
+Washington is sending a delegation led by Matt Pottinger, special assistant to the president and senior director for east Asia at the National Security Council.
 Britain, Germany and France are to be represented by finance officials.

 That’s partly because of developments at home, but also is a reflection of concerns that China may be exporting its standards on human rights, the environment and government transparency, while leaving poor countries with unsustainable levels of debt.